A Guide To CCTV Cameras For Your Home And Office

-There are so many different CCTV cameras and security cameras on the market, it can be difficult to choose the best one for your needs.
+There are so many different CCTV and security cameras on the market that it can be difficult to choose the best one for your needs.
 First of all, think about the questions you need to ask yourself about your security needs: Do you need pictures that will capture the faces of intruders or visitors?
 If so, an infra red camera with high-quality output should be considered.

 Are you monitoring outdoor areas?

-Then make sure your camera is weather-proof and equipped to deal with extreme temperatures.
+Then, ensure your camera is weather-proof and equipped to handle extreme temperatures.
 Are you generally monitoring crowds and built-up areas?
 A Pro box camera is a popular choice for this situation.

 Wireless or wired?